Sauroposeidon Facts

 | Location | North America |

-Like other sauropods, Sauroposeidon was a plant-eater that used its tremendous height advantage to browse on vegetation that other dinosaurs simply couldn't reach.
-Its long neck allowed it to sweep across wide areas of treetops without moving its massive body, rather like a enormous biological crane.
-The dinosaur's teeth were designed for stripping leaves rather than chewing, so it would have swallowed stones to help grind up plant material in its stomach.
+Like other sauropods, Sauroposeidon was a dedicated plant-eater, using its height advantage to browse on tall conifers, ferns, and cycads that dominated Cretaceous forests.
+Its long neck functioned like a biological crane, enabling it to strip leaves from treetops without moving its massive body.
+The dinosaur's teeth were designed for cropping vegetation rather than chewing, so it likely swallowed stones to help grind plant material in its stomach.

 What made Sauroposeidon distinctive?